 LoTSS deep fields

 LoTSS is also taking repeated observations of northern hemisphere fields with the highest-quality multi-wavelength data over several-degree scales.
 These observations, taken with the same frequency coverage as the all-sky survey, will offer much higher sensitivity.
-The first three fields being studied are Boötes, Elais-N1 and Lockman Hole, for each of which at least 100 hours of data are already available; additional fields are planned.
+The first three fields being studied are Boötes, Elais-N1 and Lockman Hole, for each of which at least 100 hours of HBA data are already available; additional fields are planned.
 The first data release from the deep fields project is now available.
 The ultimate aim is to reach depths approaching 10 μJy/beam (~5 times deeper than the best all-sky LoTSS pointings) over combined sky areas of many tens of square degrees, enough to probe the full range of cosmic environments at high redshift.
 Combined with the high-quality ancillary data, this will allow the study of star formation and AGN activity across cosmic time.
+The HBA deep surveys will be complemented by LBA observations and the first release of data from this project is also available on the deep fields page.

 LOFAR is currently the only instrument capable of deep, high-resolution imaging at frequencies below 100 MHz.
 Even into the SKA era, this capability will remain unique to LOFAR.
 With the LOFAR LBA Sky Survey (LoLSS) we plan to cover the entire northern sky in the frequency range 42-66 MHz.
 We aim to achieve a resolution of 15 arcsec at an average rms noise of 1 mJy/beam.
 LoLSS will be a revolutionary tool to discover new ultra-steep spectrum sources, from high redshift radio galaxies, to dying radio emitting plasma, to radio-emitting exoplanets.